August 2nd, 2022 Your Call

 What’s Up?

-Today is Saturday 16 July.
-The forecast looks perfect for both morning and afternoon with big thunderstorms scheduled for midday.
+Today is Sunday 31 July.
+I did some packing yesterday in fits and starts yesterday, and still have lots to do before I leave at 11:00am to head up to Sanford, FL to catch the Amtrak Auto Train late this afternoon.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about an hour to prepare and makes one hundred eighteen days in a row with a new one.
+This blog post took about two hours to prepare (including three new image optimizations) and makes one hundred twenty-nine days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!